This website requires JavaScript.

 2. Click Start menuPowerRestart

-3. Wait for full reboot and test your camera immediately
+3. Wait for a full reboot and test your camera immediately

 Why this works: Restarting clears temporary software conflicts and resets camera drivers without complex troubleshooting.